 Helpful resources for individuals living with vision loss.

-Listed below are some of our “partner” organizations, with descriptions of their programs that have received funding from Reader’s Digest Partners for Sight Foundation.
+Listed below are some of our “partner” organizations, including current grantees and other resource partners, with descriptions of their programs that have received funding from Reader’s Digest Partners for Sight Foundation.

 American Council of the Blind (ACB), Alexandria, VA is developing best practices standards, curriculum, and software training for Zoom meeting hosts and attendees with vision loss.
 Once completed, these standards, curriculum, and training modules will be offered to all in the blind and vision impaired community who host Zoom meetings.